Skip to article frontmatterSkip to article content

 Zero tempsProxy types, no allocation until assignmentSame, via deferred materialization

-Function dispatch (sin, …)xt::sin overloaded on proxy types; returns UnaryExpr<sin_functor, Arg>sin as @blue.metafunc; dispatches on static type; returns LazySin node for arrays
+Function dispatch (sin, …)xt::sin overloaded on proxy types; returns UnaryExpr<sin_functor, Arg>sin as @blue.metafunc; dispatches on static type via T._DTYPE/T._NDIM; returns LazySin node

-Generic child typesLazyAdd<Left, Right> — tree shape encoded in compile-time typeLazyAdd[DTYPE, NDIM, LEFT_T, RIGHT_T] — tree shape encoded in blue-time type
+Generic child typesLazyAdd<Left, Right> — tree shape in compile-time typeLazyAdd[DTYPE, NDIM, LEFT_T, RIGHT_T] — tree shape in blue-time type

 SIMD dispatchxsimd::batch<T> type substitutionBlue-time decision in __convert_to__, emits C intrinsics or auto-vec loop